Jubaroo/AddKingdomItemsMod/README.md

 # AddKingdomItemsMod

-- Enables the creation of kingdom wagons, banners, and flags not normally able to be crafted.
+- Enables the creation of PMK wagons, banners, and flags not normally able to be crafted.

 **New in version 1.4**